 - Embarrassing First Name: Heironymous Slade.

-- Handsome Lech: Mike Kessler; lampshaded by his daughter Zoe in conversation with his ex-wife.
+- Handsome Lech: Mike Kessler has become one of these since his divorce, as lampshaded by his daughter Zoe in conversation with his ex-wife.

-- He Who Fights Monsters: Mike near the end of the 1st season after he learns that the Canadian government is harboring an ex-Croatian warlord to help them hunt down more infamous warlords from the Bosnian War by giving him facial surgery.
-He goes on his own to help the survivors hide from him by asking an ex-JTF-2 subordinate of his to provide protection while he contemplates assassinating the ex-warlord before someone else took the shot for him.
+- He Who Fights Monsters: Mike, near the end of the first season, after he learns that the Canadian government is harboring an ex-Croatian warlord to help them hunt down more infamous warlords from the Bosnian War by giving him facial surgery.
+He goes on his own to help the survivors hide from him by asking an ex-JTF-2 subordinate of his to provide protection, while he contemplates assassinating the ex-warlord before someone else took the shot for him.

 - Iron Lady: ICS second-in-command Maggie Norton.